Clustering-induced attraction in granular mixtures of rods and spheres: Discussion

+The mechanism behind the stability of IDA configurations can be unveiled by studying the velocity distributions of the spheres inside and outside such structures.
 In Fig.~\ref{Distrib}, we show comparatively the resulting velocity distributions for particles sandwiched between rods and for particles in the surrounding gas.
-For this last case, we considered all those particles in the field of view, including those particles next to the rods and excluding those in between them.
-We included such spheres because although the nearest neighbors to the rod present a lower velocity profile, they act as momentum transmitters from the spheres situated in the bulk.
+For this last case, we considered all those particles in the field of view, including those particles next to the rods and excluding only those in between.
+We included such spheres because, although the nearest neighbors to the rod present a lower velocity profile, they act as momentum transmitters from the spheres situated in the bulk.

-A clear suppression of the perpendicular component of the motion is found for those particles trapped between rods, showing that their corresponding kinematic modes are inhibited in a similar way to that occurring with electromagnetic modes within the interior region defined by the conducting plates in the quantum-mechanical Casimir effect.
-In that case, the quantization of modes required by the boundary conditions imposed by the conducting plates shaves the electromagnetic field spectrum within the interior region, making it discrete, but it does not affect the zero-point fluctuating field spectrum outside the plates.
-Such conditions produce an imbalance of radiation pressure that exerts a net attractive force between the conducting plates.
-Analogously, the particles sandwiched between rods are less likely to acquire momentum in the direction perpendicular to the confining rods, and are only prompted to acquiring momentum from the plate in the vertical direction and along the rods, due to the constriction imposed to the spheres by the much more massive intruders (rods).
+A clear suppression of the perpendicular component of the motion is found for particles trapped between rods.
+Even more, particles sandwiched between rods are less likely to acquire momentum in the direction perpendicular to the confining rods and only receive momentum from the plate in the vertical direction and along the rods due to the constriction imposed to the spheres by the much more massive intruders (rods).